The Kashmir Issue is not just a border dispute between India and Pakistan. It has many dimensions – external and internal.

-- Ladakh – The Ladakh region is mountainous, has a very little population which is equally divided between Buddhists and Muslims.
+- Ladakh – The Ladakh region is mountainous, and has a very small population which is equally divided between Buddhists and Muslims.
 Ladakh is divided into two main regions – Leh and Kargil.

-It should also be noted that out of the 3 main administrative divisions – Jammu, Kashmir, and Ladakh – insurgency and demand for independence are high only in the Kashmir Valley.
-Most of the people in Jammu and Ladakh still wish to be part of India, even though they demand autonomy in a different way.
+It should also be noted that out of the 3 main administrative divisions – Jammu, Kashmir, and Ladakh – insurgency and demand for independence is high only in the Kashmir Valley.
+Most of the people in Jammu and Ladakh still wish to be part of India, even though they demand autonomy differently.
 They often complain of neglect and backwardness.
-The demand intra-State autonomy is as strong as the demand for State autonomy in regions of Jammu and Ladakh.
+The demand for intra-state autonomy is as strong as the demand for State autonomy in the regions of Jammu and Ladakh.

 Urge for Peace

-The initial period of popular support to militancy has now given way to the urge for peace.
+The initial period of popular support for militancy has now given way to the urge for peace.

-The Kashmir issue – which was once a simple one, has now turned a complex problem to solve.
-It has multiple dimensions – external and internal; inter-state as well as intra-state.
+The Kashmir issue – has multiple dimensions – external and internal; inter-state as well as intra-state.
 Not even the separatists are on the same ground – their demands are different.

-The first step to solve the Kashmir issue is to identify the problems behind the alienation of Kashmir.
+The first step to solving the Kashmir issue is to identify the problems behind the alienation of Kashmir.
 Here are some of them:

 - Mishandling of the Kashmir Issue by the successive Central governments of India – which includes frequent dismissal of State Assemblies.

-- The terrorist and military outfits in Pakistan has been distancing the youth of Kashmir from the democratic form of the Indian government.
+- The terrorist and military outfits in Pakistan have been distancing the youth of Kashmir from the democratic form of the Indian government.

 - The regular presence of the Indian Armed Force or CAPF in the Kashmir interiors, and the misuse of provisions like ASFPA.

-To find a solution to Kashmir issue – all stakeholders should be considered.
+To find a solution to the Kashmir issue – all stakeholders should be considered.